WilliamWoha/csjournal/docs/source/Semester2/OOP/Topic03.rst

 | For every dimension you just keep adding more loops to initialize.
 But once that initial process is done, you have yourself a dynamic array.
 |
 | The only caveat other than declaring it is deleting it to stop a memory leak.
 That's gonna be fun.
+|
+| You'd use the same syntax to access the contents of the dynamic array as you would for a static array.
+The ``[Subscript Notation]``.
+So at least once setup is done, things get easier.